 These children have been awarded Math’s Ambassador status having shown the highest level of dedication and thinking skills when solving math’s problems.
-These children from Year 6 were selected by their Year 5 class teachers to take a key role in developing a love for math’s learning in the school community.
-They have continued their hard work in to Year 6 where their responsibilities will include collecting ideas on improving maths in our school and running our daily Maths Hub.
-After Christmas, they will also become mentors to new maths ambassadors lower down the school.
+These children from Year 6 were selected by class teachers to take a key role in developing a love for math’s learning in the school community.
+They have continued their hard work in to Year 6 where their responsibilities will include collecting ideas on improving maths in our school and running our Maths Hub.
+After Easter, they will also become mentors to new maths ambassadors lower down the school.

-Look out for our Math’s Ambassadors around school – they will be wearing purple badges and might ask you how we can improve maths at Leamington.
+Look out for our Math’s Ambassadors around school – they might ask you how we can improve Maths at Leamington.

 Leamington Maths Hub

 Our Leamington Maths Hub is proving to be extremely popular.
-It is held every dinner time and ran by our maths ambassadors.
-The aim of the Maths hub is not only to develop their problem solving and reasoning skills, but also a chance for children to talk about their opinions and ideas of maths in and around our school and at home.
+It is held two dinner times a week and is run by our Maths ambassadors.
+The aim of the Maths hub is not only to develop their problem solving and reasoning skills, but also a chance for children to talk about their opinions and ideas of Maths in and around our school and at home.
 Children display their recommendations in the Hub for other children to see.
-We hope this will help to build the children’s confidence when talking about maths in class.
+We hope this will help to build the children’s confidence when talking about Maths in class.

 Poppy – ‘I love the Maths Hub because the games are tricky!
 I really like the Train Game because it makes me think and the train goes really fast!’